topo-gps/topo-gps-manual/en/maps/purchasing_maps.rst

 If you go back to the maps screen (:ref:`Menu <sec-menu>` > Maps) you will see that the map of Switzerland has now moved to the section 'Purchases'.

-The purchased maps are available on all devices that use the same Apple ID on which the purchase was made.
-If you have enabled family sharing, the purchased maps are also available to your family members.
-Sometimes you need to tap 'Restore previous purchases' in the bottom of the map screen (:ref:`Menu <sec-menu>` > Maps) to make these purchases available.
+The purchased maps are available on all devices that use the same <APPLE>Apple ID</APPLE><ANDROID>Google Play account</ANDROID> on which the purchase was made. <APPLE>If you have enabled family sharing, the purchased maps are also available to your family members.
+Sometimes you need to tap 'Restore previous purchases' in the bottom of the map screen (:ref:`Menu <sec-menu>` > Maps) to make these purchases available.</APPLE>